 Simple strategies like automating email campaigns and converting to Gmail can hugely impact a law firm’s bottom line while taking the responsibility of manually tackling email off the shoulders of busy law firm staff.

 - Using online reviews to improve online legal marketing ROI

 The first thing potential clients will do when researching your firm and deciding whether to pull the trigger is to see what other clients have said.
 That’s why online reputation management is so important nowadays, and why law firms can see such hefty boosts to their legal marketing ROI by focusing on it.
-In fact, one James Publishing and Attorney Marketing client increased his caseload from 62 cases to 141 year-over-year, heavily due to the presence of online reviews!
+In fact, one James Attorney Marketing client increased his caseload from 62 cases to 141 year-over-year, heavily due to the presence of online reviews!

 The James Legal CRM involves a proprietary review generation and screening software that:

 - Consistently places positive reviews about you and your law practice online

 - Prevents (or parks) negative reviews from being posted

 This system helps to ensure that your law firm is spending time and money on the marketing strategies that can have the greatest impact on your caseload in the long run, improving your overall marketing ROI.

 We’ll dissect your law firm’s marketing and business processes to save money and streamline your operations.
 Learn more about our effective James Legal CRM!